FFNet: MetaMixer-based Efficient Convolutional Mixer Design: FFNs Are Key-Value Memories

-Recent NLP literatures~\cite{geva2020keyvalue, meng2022locatinggpt, dai-etal-2022-knowledgen-neurons, wang2022findingskills} also delve into the knowledge (or skills) encoded within FFNs through viewing them as key-value memories~\cite{sukhbaatar2015kvmemory}.
-For instance, Geva et al.~\cite{geva2020keyvalue} find that each key correlates with a range of human-interpretable patterns, from shallow to more semantic ones; Dai et al.~\cite{dai-etal-2022-knowledgen-neurons} and Meng et al.~\cite{meng2022locatinggpt} update specific factual associations by identifying and editing coefficients that express certain factual knowledge.
-Also, from a different perspective, recent studies find that coefficient sparsity in FFNs (with ReLU~\cite{fukushima1969relu} inserted) is a prevalent phenomenon~\cite{li2022lazy, zhang2021moefication}, and utilizing sparsity after ReLU significantly reduces the computational requirements of LLMs~\cite{mirzadeh2024relustrikeback}.
+NLP literatures~\cite{meng2022locatinggpt, dai-etal-2022-knowledgen-neurons, wang2022findingskills} also delve into the knowledge encoded within FFNs through viewing them as key-value memories~\cite{sukhbaatar2015kvmemory}.
+For instance, \cite{geva2020keyvalue} find that each key correlates with a range of human-interpretable patterns; \cite{dai-etal-2022-knowledgen-neurons} and \cite{meng2022locatinggpt} update specific factual associations by identifying and editing coefficients that express certain factual knowledge.
+Also, from a different perspective, recent studies find that coefficient sparsity in FFNs is a prevalent phenomenon~\cite{li2022lazy, zhang2021moefication}.

-While analyses of FFNs have reached maturity in NLP, the computer vision community lacks similar investigations. we thus analyze the FFNs within PoolFormer~\cite{yu2021metaformer} from a key-value memory perspective.
+While analyses of FFNs have reached maturity in NLP, the computer vision community lacks similar investigations.
+We thus analyze the FFNs within PoolFormer~\cite{yu2021metaformer} from a key-value memory perspective.
 The simplicity of pooling as the token mixer makes FFN the dominant computational component in terms of parameter count and capacity, highlighting its crucial role in the model's overall performance.
-As shown in Fig.~\ref{fig:FFNs_are_kvm} (a), similar to the observations in \cite{mirzadeh2024relustrikeback, li2022lazy}, layers in the final stage have < 10\% activated coefficients.
-Considering that each value can be interpreted as a distribution over the output prediction for classification~\cite{geva2020keyvalue}, the result is intuitive.
+As shown in Fig.~\ref{fig:FFNs_are_kvm} (a), consistent with the observations in \cite{mirzadeh2024relustrikeback, li2022lazy}, layers in the final stage have $<$ 10\% activated coefficients.
+Considering that each value can be interpreted as a distribution over the output prediction for each class~\cite{geva2020keyvalue}, the result is intuitive.
 Also, the coefficient map examples in Fig.~\ref{fig:FFNs_are_kvm} (b) demonstrate that class-specific keys consistently correlate with target objects.
-Further examples and a more detailed discussion are provided in Appendix~\ref{app_sec: ffn_kvm}. \textit{These results demonstrate that FFNs are indeed point-wise key-value memories, detecting and aggregating input patterns through interpretable inner workings.
-Therefore, it is noteworthy that the two main modules of Transformer operate within the query-key-value framework.}
+Further examples and more detailed discussions are provided in the Appendix. \textit{These results demonstrate that FFNs are indeed key-value memories, aggregating input patterns through interpretable inner workings.
+So, it is noteworthy that the two main modules of Transformer operate within the query-key-value framework.}